 Gaining competitive advantage from technology requires a proactive holistic approach …

 In 2020, digital transformation undoubtedly is on the front burner for most businesses.
-The question is no longer whether to undertake digital transform, the question is how to get it right.
+The question is no longer whether to undertake digital transformation, the question is how to get it right.
 The pace of change in the business environment is on the increase, customers’ expectations are changing and market dynamics is radically changing; hence businesses must respond timely and adequately to remain competitive in the emerging digital world.

 Ayoks Digital Model is a framework to guide successful digital transformation of businesses.
 It recommends a holistic and coordinated transformation program for businesses.
 It presents four elements as the core drivers of digital transformation, which must be strategically coordinated to achieve successful digital transformation.

 It infers that successful digital transformations are centered around inspiring business vision, nurtured by the right organizational culture, follow iterative processes and are powered by one or more digital technologies.
 These are captured as different layers of the Ayoks digital wheel